LLNL/Abmarl/README.md

 visualizing, and analyzing agent behavior.
 We define an Agent-Based Simulation Interface and Simulation Manager, which control which agents interact with the simulation at each step.
 We support integration with popular reinforcement learning simulation interfaces, including gym.Env and MultiAgentEnv.
+We define our own GridWorld Simulation Framework for creating custom grid-based Agent Based Simulations.

 Abmarl leverages RLlib’s framework for reinforcement learning and extends it to more easily support custom simulations, algorithms, and policies.
 We enable researchers to rapidly